CodeNow/api/README.md

 * make the tags field more than just a name, give it an id as well
 * this allows us to refer to the tag by id in the url, eliminating any constraints on the name field

+* we no longer attach a default file list to the project model
+* instead, we tag file resources as being default or not

 * simply run scripts/migrate.js to covert your existing database

 code coverage